houjer23/Rust-Study-Report/README.md

 * Successfully excecuted vioce module to control activities and movement of the smart car
 ##  <a name='day22023.8.22'></a>Day 27（2023.8.22）
 * [Rosmaster X3 Car](https://www.yahboom.com/study/ROSMASTER-X3#xuanzhon_3) implement the ability to use Lidar to detect the surroundings and form a graph of the sourroundings
+##  <a name='day22023.8.23'></a>Day 28（2023.8.23）
+* [Rosmaster X3 Car](https://www.yahboom.com/study/ROSMASTER-X3#xuanzhon_3) Remote connection using Python on laptop to allow the buzzer to work
+##  <a name='day22023.8.24'></a>Day 29（2023.8.24）
+* [Rosmaster X3 Car](https://www.yahboom.com/study/ROSMASTER-X3#xuanzhon_3) continue working on the remote connection with Python
+* Attend Risc-V Beijing Summit Meeting
+##  <a name='day22023.8.25'></a>Day 30（2023.8.25）
+* [Rosmaster X3 Car](https://www.yahboom.com/study/ROSMASTER-X3#xuanzhon_3) successfully using to remote connection written in Python to control the car to move when detecting red and stop when not detecting red
+* Attempting to use Rust to implement the same feature described above, while there is a huge delay to detect and move using Rust